HCSS-Data-Lab/NLP-Pipeline-BERT/README.md

 - Reduce the dimensionality of the embeddings by mapping them to a 2-dim space
 - Running topic modeling analysis with BERTopic module
 - Plotting the results
+    -   (Optional): Create a retrieval augmented generator
+    -   (Optional): Enhance topics labels from this generator
+    -   (Optional): Create doc labels from this generator
 - (Optional): Merging topic output to improve results
 - (Optional): Evaluate topic output by calculating coherence